 Is there a limit to the number of emails that I can send through my Fundraising Hub to my friends, family and team mates?

-No, there is no limit to the number of emails that can be sent from the Fundraising Hub
+No, there is no limit to the number of emails that can be sent from the Fundraising Hub although, if you are sending to a large group we recommending sending to batches of 100 or less at a time.

 Can I upload my address book from Outlook, Hotmail, Gmail or Yahoo?